ghmartin77/KidsMP3Player/README.md

 ![](assets/15box2.png)

 ## Alternatives
 If you're looking for a technically very similar player with RFID support, please have a look [here](https://github.com/xfjx/TonUINO).
+Another Arduino-based version you can find [here](https://github.com/jandelgado/carl).